PREreview/documentation/about/mission.md

 [Code for Science & Society (CS&S)](https://codeforscience.org/) is our fiscal sponsor.
 CS&S provides administrative and strategic resources to project leads to support them in developing innovative technologies that benefit humanity.
 CS&S supports PREreview by assisting in managing partnerships with scientists and institutions, connecting with the larger open scholarship community, fundraising, as well as hiring and management of staff.

+# Funders

+This new PREreview platform was funded by the [Alfred P. Sloan Foundation](https://sloan.org/grant-detail/8729) and [Mozilla](https://foundation.mozilla.org/en/) via Daniela's Mozilla Fellowship 2018/2019.

+We also received funding from the [Wellcome Trust](https://wellcome.ac.uk/funding/schemes/open-research-fund) for a project in collaboration with the non-profit organization [Outrbreak Science](http://outbreakscience.org/).
+We are currently developing an extension of the PREreview platform to allow for the rapid review of preprints in the context of public health crises.

 ## References
 <sup>1</sup>Ronald D. Vale.
 Accelerating scientific publication in biology.
 Proceedings of the National Academy of Sciences 112, 13439–13446 Proceedings of the National Academy of Sciences, 2015